HomeBlogDigital vs. Paper-Based Audiometric Testing: Why It Matters for OSHA

 Audiometric test recordsEmployee name/classification, audiogram date, examiner name, calibration date, noise exposure assessment, ambient noise levels in test roomDuration of employment

-OSHA requires employers to provide access to audiometric records to employees, former employees, and their representatives upon request, within 15 working days.
-If records are in boxes in a storage unit, that 15-day window can be impossible to meet.
+OSHA requires employers to provide access to audiometric records to employees, former employees, and their representatives within 15 working days.
+If records are in storage boxes, that window can be impossible to meet.

 The Specific Risks of Paper Records